EleniChristopoulou/SQL_Injection_DVWA-/README.md

 # SQL_Injection_DVWA

 ## Step 1
-  In case you are planning to follow along, I would recommend to follow my intial steup guide.
+  In case you are planning to follow along, I would recommend to follow my intial steup guide. <br>
  [Click](https://github.com/EleniChristopoulou/DVWA_Initial_Setup-/tree/main) here to check it out.